hamedabangar/customer_purchasing_behaviors/data/processed/README.md

 **Scaling:** All numbers were standardized (so they’re on a similar scale) to improve model accuracy and fairness.

+**Duplicate Data:** Any users who appeared more than once were removed, so each record is unique.

 # Processed Dataset Files
 customer_purchasing_behaviors_processed.csv: This is the cleaned dataset we use for all our analysis and machine learning work.